 The Company is generally entitled to bill its customers upon satisfaction of its performance obligations, and payment is usually received shortly after billing.
 Payments for certain contracts are received in advance of satisfying the related performance obligations.
 Such payments are recorded as Customer advances in the Company's Condensed Unaudited Consolidated Balance Sheets.
 The Company reduces the customer advance balances when the Company transfers control of the promised good or service.
-During the three months ended January 31, 2024, and January 31, 2023, the Company recognized \$

-37.6 million, respectively, of revenue that was included in the customer advance balances of \$

-332.8 million as of October 31, 2023 and October 31, 2022, respectively.
+During the three months ended January 31, 2024 April 30, 2024, and January 31, 2023 April 30, 2023, the Company recognized \$48.8 44.2 million and \$37.6 44.6 million, respectively, of revenue that was included in the customer advance balances of \$357.4 million and \$332.8 million as of October 31, 2023 and October 31, 2022, respectively.
+During the six months ended April 30, 2024 and April 30, 2023, the Company recognized \$93.0 million and \$82.2 million, respectively, of revenue that was included in the customer advance balances of \$357.4 million and \$332.8 million as of October 31, 2023 and October 31, 2022, respectively.
 The Company's payment terms do not include a significant financing component outside of the Specialty Vehicles segment.
 Within the Specialty Vehicles segment, customers earn interest on customer advances at a rate determined at contract inception.
-The Company incurred interest charges on customer advances during the three months ended January 31, 2024, and January 31, 2023 of \$

-1.9 million, respectively.
-The interest charges were recorded in Interest expense in the Condensed Unaudited Consolidated Statements of Operations and Comprehensive Income (Loss).
+The Company incurred interest charges on customer advances during the three months ended January 31, 2024, April 30, 2024 and January 31, 2023 April 30, 2023 of \$2.3 2.2 million and \$1.9 2.2 million, respectively.
+The Company incurred interest charges on customer advances during the six months ended April 30, 2024, and April 30, 2023 of \$4.5 million and \$4.1 million, respectively.
+The interest charges were recorded in Interest expense in the Condensed Unaudited Consolidated Statements of Operations Income and Comprehensive Income (Loss).
 The Company does not have significant contract assets.